okffi/avohoito/README.md

 NB. acct is not sufficient to prevent malicious use of granted shell privileges.
 It’s merely helpful in seeing who may have accidentally caused a problem in another service, while working on another one.

 ### Cron
-Ajastetut komennot ovat kaikkien käytettävissä. "man crontab" antaa kattavat ohjeet.
+Scheduled commands can be used by all users of the server. "man crontab" gives more instructions.
-Mutta oleellisesti: ajamalla komennon "crontab -e" voit muokata omaa ajastettujen komentojen listaasi.
-Uusi rivi, jolla olisi sisältö:
+Essentially: by executing "crontab -e" you can edit your scheduled commands.
+A new line with the following contents:
 `15 3 * * * cd /var/www/okf/data/FOO; git pull`
-ajaisi varttia yli kolme aamuyöllä FOO-kansiossa git pull-komennon, eli päivittäisi ko. kansioon aiemmin saman käyttäjän tekemän git-kloonin.
+would run the "git pull" command in folder /var/www/okf/FOO every day, at 15 past 3 in the morning.

 ### Web server: nginx
 nginx is running on port 80 and is the main web server (since 2014-10-07).
 Folders served by nginx are mainly in /var/www.
 Nginx can server static content efficiently.
 It can also be used to serve php/perl/python powered content using fastcgi (such as php5-fpm) or special services using proxying.
 See examples in /etc/nginx/sites-available/.
-Run nginx -t after modifying configurations, so the syntax is checked. **If nginx shuts down, all our web services are down!**
+Run `nginx -t` after modifying configurations, so the syntax is checked. **If nginx shuts down, all our web services are down!**

 ### Web server: apache2